How to research the history, development, architecture, collections and management of the State Library of Victoria.

 An extract from this piece appears in the ribbon of words.

-Featured in the Level 4 gallery overlooking the Dome is a quote starting 'After all anybody is as their land and air is', ending with 'it is not curiously not necessary…'.
-This is taken from 'Lecture 4' by Gertrude Stein, published in Narration in 1935 (see pages 46-49).
+There used to be a quote starting 'After all anybody is as their land and air is', ending with 'it is not curiously not necessary…' displayed in the Level 4 gallery, overlooking the Dome.
+This quote was taken from 'Lecture 4' by Gertrude Stein, published in Narration in 1935 (see pages 46-49).

 The State Library Foundation's Your Place In Our History programme offers the opportunity to name desks or tables or sponsor glass panes in the Dome, in return for a donation.

 The Library's Foundation maintains a list and plan of all of the name plates that are attached to the desks in the Dome.